abhishek123mojumdar/JS-CSS-PROJECT-STEPWISWE/README.md

 Please check the the comments ; you can add you comments in case you have any inputs about the same

+We have also used the basic concepts of CSS and JS and created a five star rating System

 This step wize wizard can be used to create a stepwise form

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/js-6trfzv)